anoma/evm-protocol-adapter/README.md

 #### Build

-To build the contracts run
+To build the contracts, run

 ```sh
 forge build